tomhall82/baratie-booking/README.md

 **External Python Modules**

-* cloudinary==1.29.0 - Cloundinary was set up for use but no custom uploads were made, settings remain for future development
-* crispy-bootstrap5==0.6 - This was used to allow bootstrap5 use with crispy forms
-* cryptography==37.0.2 - Installed as dependency with another package
+* cryptography==43.0.1 - Installed as dependency with another package
 * defusedxml==0.7.1 - Installed as dependency with another package
 * dj-database-url==0.5.0 - Used to parse database url for production environment
-* dj3-cloudinary-storage==0.0.6 - Storage system to work with cloudinary
-* Django==4.0.5 - Framework used to build the application
+* Django==4.2.15 - Framework used to build the application
-* django-admin-rangefilter==0.8.4 - This was used to search bookings in the admin for a range between 2 dates
-* django-allauth==0.51.0 - Used for the sites authentication system, sign up, sign in, logout, password resets ect.
+* django-allauth==0.57.2 - Used for the sites authentication system, sign up, sign in, logout, password resets ect.
-* django-crispy-forms==1.14.0 - Used to style the forms on render
-* django-model-utils==4.2.0 - Installed as dependency with another package
 * gunicorn==20.1.0 - Installed as dependency with another package
-* idna==3.3 - Installed as dependency with another package
+* idna==3.7 - Installed as dependency with another package
-* oauthlib==3.2.0 - Installed as dependency with another package
+* oauthlib==3.2.2 - Installed as dependency with another package
-* psycopg2==2.9.3 - Needed for heroku deployment
+* psycopg2==2.9.9 - Needed for heroku deployment
-* pycparser==2.21 - Installed as dependency with another package
+* pycparser==2.22 - Installed as dependency with another package
-* PyJWT==2.4.0 - Installed as dependency with another package
+* PyJWT==2.9.0 - Installed as dependency with another package
 * python3-openid==3.2.0 - Installed as dependency with another package
-* requests==2.27.1 - Installed as dependency with another package
+* requests==2.31.0 - Installed as dependency with another package
-* requests-oauthlib==1.3.1 - Installed as dependency with another package (allauth authentication)
+* requests-oauthlib==2.0.0 - Installed as dependency with another package (allauth authentication)
 * six==1.16.0 - Installed as dependency with another package
-* sqlparse==0.4.2 - Installed as dependency with another package
+* sqlparse==0.5.1 - Installed as dependency with another package
-* tzdata==2022.1 - Installed as dependency with another package
+* tzdata==2024.1 - Installed as dependency with another package
-* urllib3==1.26.9 - Installed as dependency with another package
+* urllib3==2.2.1 - Installed as dependency with another package
-* whitenoise==6.2.0 - Used to serve static files directly without use of static resource provider like cloundinary
+* whitenoise==5.3.0 - Used to serve static files directly without use of static resource provider

 ## Testing